wnmurphy/wnmurphy.github.io/_posts/2021-07-08-sliding-window-technique.md

 This operation is a bit like an inchworm, inching along the parent array.

+## Visual example

+I've been looking for a way to physicalize algorithms for a while, and came across a video of a CS professor who simply used Legos.

+Here's an animation I made of a trivial and contrived array search (find any subarray of length 4), comparing a brute force approach to a sliding window approach.

+You can easily see the improved efficiency:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/nK5gZl2CDyc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## The basic sliding window

 **Goal**: Given an array, get a list of averages for each subarray of length K.